 Robert Solow, one of the most honored and influential economist of the second half of the 20th century, has been involved throughout his career in a series of polemics with several neoliberal (and other) economists in academia and government.
-Along with substantial assertions and explanations, Solow often used to spice his arguments with witty and sarcastic stings, as follows.
-Economic sociologists, by the way, will find a sweet and sour french dessert awaiting them at the end of this post.
-So — intellectually enjoy:
+Along with substantial assertions and explanations, Solow often spiced his arguments with witty and sarcastic stings, as follows.
+Economic sociologists, by the way, will find a sweet and sour French dessert awaiting them at the end of this post.
+So — proceed and intellectually enjoy:

 “Suppose someone sits down where you are sitting right now and announces to me that he is Napoleon Bonaparte.
 The last thing I want to do with him is to get involved in a technical discussion of cavalry tactics at the battle of Austerlitz.
 If I do that, I’m getting tacitly drawn into the game that he is Napoleon.
 Now, Bob Lucas and Tom Sargent like nothing better than to get drawn into technical discussions, because then you have tacitly gone along with their fundamental assumptions; your attention is attracted away from the basic weakness of the whole story.
 Since I find that fundamental framework ludicrous, I respond by treating it as ludicrous — that is, by laughing at it — so a’s not to fall into the trap of taking it seriously and passing on to matters of technique” (Arjo Klamer’s Conversations with Economists, 1983, p.
 146)